Danthorpe

 Danthorpe is a hamlet in the civil parish of Elstronwick and the East Riding of Yorkshire, England, and in an area known as Holderness.

 The hamlet is approximately 4 mi north-east of the town of Hedon, 1 mi north of the village of Burton Pidsea, and 14 mi south-east from the county town of Beverley.
 Danthorpe is centred on Southfield Lane, the road running from Burton Pidsea to Humbleton, and just south of its junction with Back Lane running 1 mile west to the parish village of Elstronwick.

+Danthorpe was formerly a township in the parish of Humbleton, in 1866 Danthorpe became a civil parish, on 1 April 1935 the parish was abolished and merged with Elstronwick.
+In 1931 the parish had a population of 52.

+The name Danthorpe derives from the Old Norse Danirþorp meaning 'secondary settlement of the Danes'.